Understanding Puppy Grooming

-So often we are contacted by a newer pet owner that has an older puppy that is in desperate need of a haircut but has waited until the puppy is very overgrown and even matted.
-Thrusting your adolescent dog into a completely new and overwhelming situation.
-There are new smells, loud sounds, other dogs, an unfamiliar human handling and maneuvering them and new tools touching them.
+So often, we are contacted by a new pet owner that has an older puppy that is in desperate need of a haircut but has waited until the puppy is very overgrown and even matted.
+The first year of a dogs life is full of physical, environmental and psychological changes, this includes at least 2 "fear stages".
+Positive, early exposure to grooming is essential to help build the foundation and trust to work through these times.
+Thrusting your adolescent dog into a completely new and overwhelming situation and expecting us, as the groomer to traumatize these pups by attempting a haircut is simply something we will not do .
+There are new smells, loud sounds, other dogs, an unfamiliar human handling and maneuvering them and new tools touching them all over.
 It is unfair to your pup and sets them up for a more difficult road for positive, stress free grooming.

 Our goal with puppies is to pave the way for them to enjoy grooming.
 Especially because grooming is necessary!
 We want to create a positive environment full of expertise, compassion and individualized grooming experiences that build confidence and happiness in your pup.
 It is heart breaking when we encounter animals that are terrified, traumatized or even so aggressive towards the grooming process they must suffer through stressful and traumatic grooming to keep them healthy.